- What happens if a case goes to Crown Court?

 If you plead guilty to all matters, the judge will move on to sentencing straightaway..

-What happens if you plead not guilty in Crown Court?
+What happens if you plead not guilty but are found guilty?

-How long does a case take to go to crown court?
+Why would a case go from magistrates to crown court?

 Do you go to jail immediately after sentencing?